 PLANTING BARE-ROOT TREES

-Be careful when you take the bare-root tree from its package so as not to damage any of the roots, especially the small ones.
-If you see any that are torn, be sure to cut them cleanly with sterilized pruners.
+Be careful when you take the bare-root tree from its package so you don't damage any of the small roots, .
+Cut any broken or torn roots with clean pruners.

-Fill a bucket with water and leave the tree soaking for a half day especially if the weather is hot as the roots will dry out quickly and the tree can go into shock.
+Fill a bucket with water and leave the tree soaking for a half day - especially if the weather is hot.
+The roots will dry out quickly and put the tree into shock.
 As you would for the B&B tree, dig the hole larger than the tree’s root; but not too deep.
 Remember that the flare where the trunk meets the root should not be buried.
-Also make the hole wider - like a saucer - so the roots will have room to spread sideways.
+Make the hole wider - like a saucer - so the roots will have room to spread sideways.

 PLANTING POTTED TREES

-Remove the pot and carefully fluff off the soil around the roots.
+Remove the pot and carefully shake or wash off the soil around the roots.

 Dig the hole the way you would for B&B, or bare-root trees.
-So the flare is just above the top of the soil when the tree is planted.
+Plant the tree so the flare is just above the top of the soil.

 TO FINISH PLANTING ALL TREES